treeverse/lakeFS/docs/howto/export.md

 Spark export communicates with the lakeFS server.
 Very large repositories may require increasing a read timeout.
-If you run into timeout errors during communication from the Spark job to lakefs consider increasing these
+If you run into timeout errors during communication from the Spark job to lakeFS consider increasing these
 timeouts:

 * Add `-c spark.hadoop.lakefs.api.read.timeout_seconds=TIMEOUT_IN_SECONDS`